The Story of the YWCA Northcentral PA

 Wise Options began in 1973 as a shelter for female domestic violence victims.
 Since then we have expanded to help all people who are victims of sexual assault and all violent crimes including domestic violence.
 Our shelter provides a safe haven for those who need refuge from their abuser.
 All services are free and confidential.
 If you need assistance, please call our 24-hour emergency hotline 1-800-326-8483 or (570) 323-8167.

 In 2003 Liberty House opened its doors as an intensive transitional housing program for women and their children who are experiencing homelessness.
 Case managers work with each client individually to set goals and work together to them.
-Someone can stay in the program for up to two years.
+Liberty House is now permanent supportive housing for individuals experiencing addiction and homelessness who have ample time to create their own path.

 Donors and volunteers help us achieve our mission to help those who have no place to turn.
 Giving of money and/or time are incredibly appreciated.
 Easy ways to help us are by donating gently used clothing to The Boutique or purchasing something on our Amazon wish list.